knncolle

 Save the distance metric to disk, to be reloaded with load_distance_metric_raw() and friends.

-An implementation of this method should create a <prefix>DISTANCE file that contains the distance metric's name.
-This should be an ASCII file with no newlines, where the method name should follow the <library>::<distance> format, e.g., knncolle::Euclidean.
+An implementation of this method should create a DISTANCE file inside dir that contains the distance metric's name.
+This should be an ASCII file with no newlines, where the metric name should follow the <library>::<distance> format, e.g., knncolle::Euclidean.
 This will be used by load_distance_metric_raw() to determine the exact loader function to call.
-Other than the DISTANCE file, each implementation may create any number of additional files of any format, as long as they start with prefix.

 An implementation of this method is not required to use portable file formats. load_distance_metric_raw() is only expected to work on the same system (i.e., architecture, compiler, compilation settings) that was used for the save() call.
 Any additional portability is at the discretion of the implementation, e.g., it is common to assume IEEE floating-point and two's-complement integers.